Business Education

 Open to students in grades 10, 11, and 12

 Accounting 11 is an introductory course in basic accounting principles and their applications.
-Accounting 11 provides basic knowledge and practical skills necessary for students planning to continue further study in Accounting or other post-secondary business programs as well as for students seeking entry-level employment.
-Excel & Accounting Software may be used to enhance some of the units in this course.
-Students planning on entering post secondary in any business area should consider taking this course.
-Students are taught the basics of accounting for individual/business finances.
+Accounting 11 provides fundamental knowledge and practical skills necessary for students planning to continue further study in post-secondary business programs, as well as for students seeking entry-level employment.
+Excel and other software may be used to enhance some of the units in this course.
+Students planning on entering post-secondary in any business area should consider taking this course.
+Students are taught the basics of accounting for individual and business finances.
 A workbook will be available for students.

 ACCOUNTING 12 (MACC-12)

 Accounting 12 enables students to pursue and obtain a greater knowledge base by expanding on the principles and concepts taught in Accounting 11.
 Students explore advanced procedures and techniques including merchandise inventory management, special journals, accounts receivable and payable ledgers, bank reconciliation, and may cover personal taxes.
-MS Excel or accounting software may be used to enhance some unit topics.
-The course is highly recommended for any student pursuing post-secondary schooling, especially in a business-related field.
-Accounting 12 covers material similar to a first year accounting course in post-secondary.
+Excel or other software may be used to enhance some unit topics.
+The course is highly recommended for any student pursuing post-secondary studies, especially in a business-related field.
+Accounting 12 covers material similar to a first-year accounting course in post-secondary.

 MARKETING, PROMOTION, E-COMMERCE AND BUSINESS MANAGEMENT COURSES